Birth Preparation Class in Japan

 • pajamas that open easily from the front (for breastfeeding)

-In a July 2019 baby forum I’m a part of, one mom was asking whether women wear bras or underwear during labor.
+In a bumper baby forum I’m a part of, one mom was asking whether women wear bras or underwear during labor.
 I think every clinic (and country) is different but at my clinic, we change into the hospital provided underwear and robe when we arrive at the clinic – no bra.
-I didn’t ask this (I’m a little too embarrassed) but I do wonder whether I’ll be completely naked while giving birth, if I’ll only be in the robe or if I’ll be given some other type of clothing to change into.
+I didn’t ask this (I was a little too embarrassed) but I did wonder whether I would be completely naked while giving birth, if I would only be in the robe or if I would be given some other type of clothing to change into.
 I’m not sure whether I’ll even care!

 We also received a schedule for our hospital stay.
 As a very independent-oriented North American, I cringed a bit when I saw it.